amora479/website/content/bju/cps230/lectures/lec6.md

 ## Floating Point Representation in Memory

-Now back to floating points (32-bit edition).
+Now back to floating points.
 In floating point, we are representing a number using binary scientific notation.
-The mantissa represents the part following the decimal (we can store up to 23 bits before truncation occurs).
+The mantissa represents the part following the decimal (we can store up to 53 bits before truncation occurs or 22 bits in single precision).
 Note: the leading one before the decimal is thrown out.
-The exponent represents the exponent in the scientific notation representation, but it is biased at 127 (more on that in a bit).
+The exponent represents the exponent in the scientific notation representation, but it is biased at 1023 (127 for single precision, more on this in a bit).
 Finally, the sign bit tells if the number is negative or positive.

-So the floating point representation for 0.5 would be `01111111100000000000000000000000`, or 1 x 2^-1, right?
-Not quite, we need to talk about biases for a bit.
-An exponent of 0xFF and 0x00 are reserved for special values.
-0xFF represents infinitity with the sign bit telling you which infinity.
-0x00 and a mantissa of 0 represent 0, but 0x00 with a non-0 mantissa represents NaN.
-This means that an exponent of 0 is not 0x00 but 0x7F.
-So in reality 0.5 would be `00111111000000000000000000000000` or `(0 126 0)`.
+So the floating point representation for 0.5 would be `0111111111110000000000000000000000000000000000000000000000000000`, or 1 x 2^-1, right?
+Not quite, we need to talk about biases.
+An exponent of 0x7FF (0xFF for single precision) and 0x0 are reserved for special values.
+0x7FF / 0xFF represents infinitity with the sign bit telling you which infinity.
+0x0 and a mantissa of 0 represent 0, but 0x0 with a non-0 mantissa represents NaN.
+This means that an exponent of 0 is not 0x0 but 0x3FF / 0x7F.
+So in reality 0.5 would be `0011111111100000000000000000000000000000000000000000000000000000` or `(0 1022 0)`.